m-ah07/basic-calculator/README.md

 └── README.md
 ```

-## 📖 Usage
+## 📖 How to Use
+Clone and Run Locally:

 1. Clone the repository:

     ```bash
     git clone https://github.com/marwan-ahmed-23/basic-calculator.git
     ```

+2. Navigate to the project directory:

+    ```bash
+    cd basic-calculator
+    ```

-2. Open `index.html` in your browser.
+3. Open `index.html` in your browser.

+> ### View Online:
+> You can also host the project on any static hosting platform (e.g., GitHub Pages, Netlify, Vercel).

+## 🛠️ Customization
+How to Customize:
+- Modify `styles.css` for custom themes or layouts.
+- Add or edit functions in `script.js` for advanced operations.
+- Update `index.html` to personalize the UI.

-## 🤝 Contributing
+## 🤝 Contributions
 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+If you'd like to improve or extend the functionality, feel free to fork the repository and submit a pull request.

 ## 🌟 Stay Connected

-Feel free to star ⭐ this repository if you find it helpful!
+- Star this repository if you find it helpful! ⭐
+- Share your feedback or suggestions to help us improve.